 Methodology

 To provide a single "price" for the US grid, we calculate a load-weighted average of the Locational Marginal Pricing (LMP) across all participating ISOs.
-This methodology ensures that larger grids with higher power demands proportionally influence the national price index.
+This ensures that larger grids with higher power demand have a proportional influence on the national price index.

-- Rather than a simple average (which would treat a small grid identically to a massive one), our algorithm factors in the real-time Megawatt (MW) load of each region.
+- Rather than using a simple average, our algorithm accounts for the real-time Megawatt (MW) load in each region.

 - Prices are standardized into USD per Megawatt-hour ($/MWh).